-Bolger's disguised motion for summary judgment
+Bolger's disguised motion for Summary Judgment

-14. Attorney Bolger's inclusion of 496 pages of affidavits and exhibits and a self-serving version of alleged facts makes clear that she is really moving for summary judgment before any discovery has occurred and by circumventing the summary judgment requirements that
+- 9. Attorney Bolger's inclusion of 428 pages of affidavits and exhibits makes clear that she is really moving for summary judgment before any discovery has occurred and by circumventing the summary judgment requirements that - a. issue must be joined, which Bolger admits in her RJI that it has not; - b. newspaper reports are hearsay and cannot support summary judgment; - c. facts, which are within Defendants knowledge, are necessary on the issue of personal jurisdiction, for example the full extent of Defendants' readership in

-- a. issue must be joined, which Bolger admits in her RJI that it has not; - b. newspaper reports are hearsay and cannot support summary judgment; - c. facts, which are within Defendants knowledge, are necessary on the issue of personal jurisdiction, for example the full extent of Defendants' readership in New York State, how Defendants respond to their New York readers, all of what Defendants offer and sell to their New York readers and the complete relationship between Advertiser and News Corp headquartered at 1211 Avenue of the Americas, New York, N.Y.
-10036; and - d. there are factual issues concerning the falsity and misleading characteristics of Bolger's contentions that are really affirmative defenses belonging in an Answer.

-15. Bolger even says "[t]he documentary evidence" are in the attached affidavits.
+- New York State, how Defendants respond to their New York readers, all of what Defendants offer and sell to their New York readers and the complete relationship between Advertiser and News Corp headquartered at 1211 Avenue of the Americas, New York, N.Y.
+10036; and - d. there are factual issues concerning the falsity and misleading characteristics of Bolger's contentions that are really affirmative defenses belonging in an Answer. - 10.
+Bolger even says "The facts necessary for a determination of this motion" are in the attached affidavits.
 (Mem. at 1, n.1).
-The problem with this admission is that on a motion to dismiss under CPLR 3211, the Court takes as true the facts as alleged in the complaint and submissions in opposition to the motion-not the affidavits of Defendants.

-16. As for Bolger moving for dismissal under CPLR 3211(a)(1), in J.P.
+The problem with this admission is that on a motion to dismiss under CPLR 3211, the Court takes as true the facts as alleged in the complaint and submissions in opposition to the motion-not the affidavits of Defendants. - 11.
+As for Bolger moving for dismissal under CPLR 3211(a), in J.P.
 Morgan Securities Inc. v.
 Vigilant Ins.
-Co., 21 N.Y.3d 324, 334 (2013), the court of Appeals held that "to prevail on a motion to dismiss pursuant to CPLR 3211(a)(1), the moving party . . . must establish that the documentary evidence conclusively refutes plaintiff's allegations."

-17. In this action there are conflicting interpretations over the essays, briefs and legal memoranda submitted as part of Bolger's affirmation; therefore, such alleged documentary evidence does not resolve all factual issues as a matter of law and conclusively dispose of the plaintiff's claims as required under 3211(a)(1).
+Co., 21 N.Y.3d 324, 334 (2013), the court of Appeals held that "to prevail on a motion to dismiss pursuant to CPLR 3211(a)(1), the moving party . . . must establish that the documentary evidence conclusively refutes plaintiff's allegations." - 12.
+In this action there are conflicting interpretations over the essays, briefs and legal memoranda submitted as part of Bolger's affirmation; therefore, such alleged documentary evidence does not resolve all factual issues as a matter of law and conclusively dispose of the plaintiff's claims as required under 3211(a)(1).
 Sbarra Real Estate, Inc. v.
-Lavelle-Tomko, 84 A.D.3d 1570, 1571 (3d Dept. 2011).

-18. In addition, a motion to dismiss under CPLR 3211(a)(1) is not available in this case because the paragraph "contemplates that the defense will be established by the 'documentary evidence' alone"-not on affidavits necessary to support the documentary evidence.
+Lavelle-Tomko, 84 A.D.3d 1570, 1571 (3d Dept. 2011). - 13.
+In addition, a motion to dismiss under CPLR 3211(a)(1) is not available in this case because the paragraph "contemplates that the defense will be established by the 'documentary evidence' alone"-not on affidavits necessary to support the documentary evidence.
 David D. Siegel, New York Practice, § 259, (2014).

-19. Judicial records such as judgments and orders are allowed, but Bolger instead relies on briefs and memoranda of law that are not formal judicial admissions.
+- 14. Judicial records such as judgments and orders are allowed, but Bolger instead relies on briefs and memoranda of law that are not formal judicial admissions.
 McKinney's Practice Commentaries C3211:10, Defense Based on "Documentary Evidence".
 The Advisory Committee noted that paragraph (1) was added only to cover something like a defense based on the terms of a written contract.
 1st Rep.Leg.Doc.
 (1957) No. 6(b), p.
 85. Bolger presents no written contract.
-The practice commentaries advise that Bolger should have filed an Answer and then moved for Summary Judgment.

-20. While Defendants' affidavits are allowable on motions under CPLR 3211(a)(7) & (8), they cannot be used to disprove Plaintiff's allegation of facts, which are assumed true on a motion to dismiss.

-21. Attorney Bolger is simply using her motion to dismiss as a cover for a summary judgment motion because she wants to unfairly deprive a person who does not ascribe to the same sociological beliefs as she does of the fair opportunity to marshal evidence through discovery and investigation.
+The practice commentaries advise that Bolger should have filed an Answer and then moved for Summary Judgment. - 15.
+While Defendants' affidavits are allowable on motions under CPLR 3211(a)(7) & (8), they cannot be used to disprove Plaintiff's allegation of facts, which are assumed true on a motion to dismiss. - 16.
+Attorney Bolger is simply using her motion to dismiss as a cover for a summary judgment motion because she wants to unfairly deprive a person who does ascribe to the same sociological beliefs as she does of the fair opportunity to marshal evidence through discovery and investigation.